Working with a Lawyer (Washington State)

 Contingent Fee

-In some types of cases, like personal injury cases, the lawyer will not charge you unless you are “awarded” money through a settlement or at trial.
-In these “contingency” cases, you and your lawyer must sign a written agreement at the very beginning of the case stating how much money (called “recovery”) will go to the lawyer, and how that amount will be calculated.
-The lawyer may ask for thirty percent of the amount you are awarded, calculated after the lawyer deducts costs.
-Usually, you will have to pay the costs as they come up.
-But your lawyer may agree to pay the costs herself and deduct that amount from the money you are awarded.
+This type of fee is used only in certain cases, like personal injury.
+The lawyer will only get paid if you are “awarded” money through a settlement or at trial.
+In these “contingency” cases, a written agreement at the very beginning of the case will outline the fee and how it will be calculated.
+The lawyer may ask for 30% of the amount you are awarded, plus costs.
 You may still have to pay costs even if you lose your case.

 Can I Pay for a Divorce with a Contingent Fee?

 No. The rules that all lawyers must follow do not let them charge a contingent fee for a divorce case.
-But after a divorce has been granted, a lawyer is allowed to help you collect overdue child support or maintenance (alimony) on a contingent fee basis.
+But a lawyer can help you collect overdue child support or maintenance (alimony) with a contingent fee.

 How Do I Know What My Money Pays For?